 - Is particularly clumsy, falls over or has difficulty planning tasks

 Who we work with?

-Whether you are looking for regular occupational therapy treatment or more of a one-off assessment of your child’s needs we can help.
+Whether you are looking for regular occupational therapy treatment or more of a one-off assessment of your child’s needs we could help.

-If you have any concerns we’re happy to discuss this with you over the phone or via e-mail, so please don’t hesitate to contact us.
+If you have a concern we are happy to discuss this with you over the phone or via e-mail, so please don’t hesitate to contact us.